-There are several specific learning difficulties or differences that impact on a child's learning, which require early identification, assessment and appropriate provision for example, dyslexia, dyscalculia and dyspraxia.
+There are several specific learning difficulties or differences that impact on a child's learning, which require early identification, assessment and appropriate provision e.g. dyslexia, dyscalculia, dyspraxia, autism and ADD/ADHD.

 William Penn School pays particular attention to the differences associated with dyslexia, due to the impact on a child's ability to access the curriculum when progress in reading and writing is below expectation.
 Appropriate high quality provision is made for the child.